Can Christians Receive the Mark of the Beast? (Updated)

 The revelation of Jesus Christ, which God gave him to show to his servants the things that must soon take place.
 He made it known by sending his angel to his servant John, who bore witness to the word of God and to the testimony of Jesus Christ, even to all that he saw.
 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear, and who keep what is written in it, for the time is near.

 Apocalyptic writing tells a symbolic story by which eternal insight is given by an angel to a visionary prophet.
-This heavenly perspective explains God’s eternal purposes to a church that is struggling on earth with persecution, oppression, trials, and sorrow.
+This heavenly perspective explains God’s eternal purposes to a church struggling with persecution, oppression, trials, and sorrow.
 Apocalyptic literature uses powerful images to prick the imagination and draw the reader into God’s eternal perspective on the events of this world.

 Before Apocalyptic literature can be applied to our day, the text must be read in the light of its original context.
-In other words, the writing must make sense to the readers of the first century before it speaks to a reader in the twenty-first century.
+John’s letter must make sense to the readers of the first century before we apply that truth to a reader in the twenty-first century.

-Apocalyptic literature was written not only to inform the church, but to impact believers’ emotions and encourage their spirits as well.
-We need to read the Book of Revelation with our hearts as well as our minds.
+Apocalyptic literature was written by the Biblical authors not only to educate the Church.
+Apocalyptic literature impacts believers’ emotions, encourages their spirits, and informs the mind.
+We need to read the Book of Revelation with our hearts as well as with our minds.
 Apocalyptic literature is designed to uplift our emotions by strengthening our wills with the truth of God’s sovereign grace and the power of his redeeming Cross.

 What then is the Book of Revelation’s message?